BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger/essence-of-technology.md

 The nature of *being-in-the-world* (*Dasein*)---basically Heidegger's concept of a human being---is such that we can never escape concerns about our dealings (*Sorge*), which originates from our finitude, but we frequently attempt to deny them.
 We distract ourselves from our worries, the primary of which is death, and consequently live *in-authentically*.
+To live *authentically* means not to "live as you truly are" but to live with the *certainty of the end of all possiblities* on your side.
+Death is not just an endpoint but a companion---a reminder that gives our life meaning and let's us *care*.
-Our relationship with technological tools, techniques, and devices can aid this distraction, diverting us from our fundamental experience and enticing us into a false sense of security.
+Our relationship with technological tools, techniques, and devices can aid a distraction, diverting us from our fundamental experience and enticing us into a false sense of security.
 This can be dangerous if it impedes the lived awareness of our ultimate existence

 >as beings in trouble in a world of uncertainty.